mazur/advent-of-code-2024/README.md

 - Today I went from intigued to worried.
 - I'm not sure AI saved me any time today - probably would have been quicker without it.

+### Day 01
+- I miss read the puzzle and was trying to be to clever.
+AI saved me by being able to refactor out the stuff I did not need.
+- It's starting to feel a bit better working with the AU as I get more familiar with it.

 ### Day 02
 - Working with AI can be stressful and confusing - it just adds code that I need to spend figuring out.
 - It does give some clever solutions to specific problems.
 Like using Math.sign to check the direction of the change.